Tips To Help Your Child Score More Marks In Oral

 6. The key word here is ‘conversation’.
 Don’t make it an ‘interrogation’, or artificial drill.
 Think about how we have conversations with other people: keep the information clear and interesting, and the atmosphere positive.

-Tags: answering questions, children communication, children interaction, children oral exam, conversation, english oral exam tips, expressing ideas, graphic stimulus, language skills, language therapy, reading, reading skills, skills, Speech Delay, Speech Therapy, stimulus conversation, talking
+Tags: answering questions, children communication, children interaction, children oral exam, conversation, english oral exam tips, expressing ideas, graphic stimulus, language skills, reading skills, Speech Delay, Speech Therapy, stimulus conversation